oscarryz/yz-design-notes/README.md

 ```
 Yz is a programming language that explores the possibility to simplify concurrency, data, objects, methods, functions, closures, classes under a single artifact: a code of block.

-## Blocks
+# Blocks
+In Yz, almost everything is a block of code.

-A code of block is a series of expressions between `{` `}`, their variables can be accessed from outside the block (behaving like objects) and they can be executed concurrently (behaving like methods/functions/closures).
+A code of block is a series of expressions between `{` `}`, their variables can be accessed from outside the block (behaving like objects) and they can be executed (behaving like methods/functions/closures) and they are concurrent (behaving like actors).

 To execute a block, use `()` as you would with a function